Mrs. Donna Holloway Siniard, age 58 of Rome

 In the last years of Donna’s life, her mental and physical health declined.
 She depended on caregivers and nurses in her day-to-day life.
 Donna remained strong during this time and she fought hard!
 We are thankful we received so many good years with Donna and will always remember her strength and love.
 She was strong in her faith, prayed daily, and read her Bible constantly.
 We know she is in a place where she can walk freely with her parents and her brothers and know she is looking down on us with her beautiful smile, hand in hand with her Savior, Jesus Christ.

-Survivors include her husband, William “Marty” Siniard; her daughters, Maci Siniard Davey and Lauren Siniard; her brothers, Tim Holloway (Lynn) and Keith Holloway; her grandson, Brody Smith; nieces and nephews.
+Survivors include her husband, William “Marty” Siniard; her daughters, Maci Siniard Davey (Daleroy) and Lauren Siniard (Darrell Smith); her brothers, Tim Holloway (Lynn) and Keith Holloway; her grandson, Brody Smith; nieces and nephews.

 A memorial service will be held on Sunday, June 23, 2019, at 4pm in the Chapel at Henderson & Sons Funeral Home, South Chapel.
 The Rev. Tony Cargle will officiate.